RhysDeimel/scaffold/README.md

 # Scaffold
 Basic python tox, pytest, & coverage project structure

 ## Installation
 Simply clone, remove the `.git` folder (re-init if you like), and change any `scaffold` references to that of your project name.
 EZPZ

 ## Usage
-Slap your venv in the root dir, install the requirements, then run `pytest` or `tox` from the root dir to see the results.
+Slap your venv in the root dir, install the dev requirements with `pip install -e .[dev]`, then run `pytest` or `tox` from the root dir to see the results.
 Tox will run through any specified python versions you put in the `env_list`.
 For added bonus, I've thrown in coverage and markers for slow tests.

-Coverage will run everytime you run `tox`, and it will also populate the htmlcov folder with [jazz](https://www.youtube.com/watch?v=xuPSIbABYVU) so you can see how lazy you've been with your test coverage.
+Coverage will run everytime you call `tox`, and it will also populate the htmlcov folder with [jazz](https://www.youtube.com/watch?v=xuPSIbABYVU) so you can see how lazy you've been with your test coverage.
 Feel free to check the `pyproject.toml` to see adjustable failure rates for coverage.
 Additionally, coverage is aggregated across all the specified python versions,